massimopizzol/moutreach/_posts/2017-11-08-Active-reviewer.markdown

 > "It is a task which is part of the academic life but not of the highest priority"

-The ethical, the compensated, the pragmatic.
+The ethical, the utilitarian, the pragmatic.
 The **diversity** of opinions.

 # Lesson learnt #1.
 Benchmarking